 Remember to also tip for your services!
 A lot of people in Morocco work for tips (receptionists, taxi drivers, shuttle drivers, servers, tour guides, etc).
 Some of them do get a little rude if you don’t tip them, which is normal, so try to not be discouraged and just tip however much you can afford.
 For example, I was traveling on a budget, therefore I cannot afford to tip a large sum, so I would just tip however much I can afford, even if it’s small, but at least it’s something.

 In Morocco, and especially Marrakesh, you can expect Moroccans to speak three languages: Arabic, French, and English–and they are really good at it.
-The two dominant languages are Arabic and French so you can expect to see French imprinted everywhere, especially on restaurant menus.
-Jack and I had fun traveling in Morocco because we took French during high school and were able to use it.
-Even though we weren’t great at it, we were able to understand a lot of things throughout our trip and communicate it to the locals, as well.
+The two dominant languages are Arabic and French so you can expect to see French imprinted everywhere, especially in restaurant menus.
+I had fun traveling in Morocco because I took French during high school and was able to speak it to some locals.
+Even though I was not great at it, I was able to understand a lot of things throughout our trip and communicate it to the locals, as well.
 So, time to brush up your French!

-Jack and I stayed Rodamon Riad Marrakesh Hostels, which is a hostel that has the design of a riad, a traditional Moroccan house or palace with an interior garden or courtyard.
-We paid $20 CAD per night per person.
-We also paid for the night we were at Zagora Desert, because we wanted to keep our luggage at a safe place rather than bringing them all the way to the desert!
-For the price of $20 per night, we stayed in the Superior 8 Bed Mixed Form En-suite.
-There was a bathroom in our room and you can also borrow a hair dryer from the reception.
-Our room was very clean and they seem to clean our beds every day.
-The staffs were beyond friendly and always tried to accompany our needs.
-Upon arriving at the hostel, the staffs greeted us by serving the traditional mint tree (free of charge).
+I stayed at the Rodamon Riad Marrakesh Hostels, which is a hostel that has the design of a riad, a traditional Moroccan house or palace with an interior garden or courtyard.
+I paid $20 CAD per night per person.
+I also paid for the nights I was away in the Zagora Desert, because I wanted to keep my luggage at a safe place rather than bringing them all the way to the desert!
+For the price of $20 per night, I stayed in the Superior 8 Bed Mixed Form En-suite.
+There was a bathroom in the room and you can also borrow a hair dryer from the reception.
+The room was very clean and they seem to clean our beds every day.
+The staffs were beyond friendly and always tried to accommodate to your needs.
+Upon arriving at the hostel, the staffs greeted me by serving the traditional mint tree (free of charge).
 There is also a pool and a bar next to it.
 The hostel is decorated with the beautiful Moroccan Zelij (Moroccan mosaic tiles).
 The bar also serves food until a certain time.
 There is a pool table, many lounge areas and a rooftop.

 Rodamón Riad Marrakech